Carbon Capture Utilization and Storage (CCUS)

 Material selection

-Connection Selection
+Tubular Connection Selection

-Tubing Connection behavior under CCUS Loads
+Tubular Connection behavior in CCUS applications

 CO2 injection wells are expected to be subjected to relatively benign mechanical loads.
 On the other hand, temperature variations could represent unusual challenges, specific to CCUS applications: